paulffm/Discrete-Time-Diffusion-Models-for-Discrete-Data/README.md

 ## Usage

-This implementation provides an example script **train_d3pm.py** for training D3PM models to generate MNIST data or maze data.
+This implementation provides an example script **train_d3pm.py** for training D3PM models to generate [MNIST](http://yann.lecun.com/exdb/mnist/) or [maze](https://github.com/Turidus/Python-Maze/tree/master).
 In this script you can simply use my provided configs and start training or retraining your models.
 You just need to set the correct paths in the beginning of the script, i.e.:

 ```python
 def main():